 No method is perfect, and moving average comes with its own set of disadvantages.
 Moving average:

-There are various methods of using Moving Averages in trading.
-This article focuses primarily on:
+There are various methods of using moving averages in trading.
+Below we focus primarily on:

 In the example above, a 50 period SMA was applied to Gold.
 As you can see, the market first provided a buy signal, after which the market gained in value.
 Later the market broke the SMA from the top providing a sell signal, after which the market lost in value.